-Administrative Expenses (or contract maintenance charge) (1) (per year) \$50 Optional Benefit Expenses - Maximum Anniversary Value Death Benefit 0.20% (as a percentage of the Charge Base)
+Administrative Expenses (or contract maintenance charge) (1) (per year) \$50 Base Contract Expenses (2) (as a percentage of the Charge Base) 1.25% Optional Benefit Expenses - Maximum Anniversary Value Death Benefit (as a percentage of the Charge Base) 0.20%

 (1) Referred to as the "contract maintenance charge" in the Contract and elsewhere in this prospectus.
 Waived if the Contract Value is at least \$100,000.
 During the Annuity Phase, we deduct the contract maintenance charge proportionately from each Annuity Payment.
-See the section 6, Expenses -Contract Maintenance Charge (Administrative Expenses).
+See the section 6, Expenses - Contract Maintenance Charge (Administrative Expenses).